 - Capacity Building: The ITU assists developing nations in building their cybersecurity capabilities through training programs, resource allocation, and knowledge-sharing platforms.

-- Cybersecurity Readiness Index: The ITU’s Global Cybersecurity Index ranks countries based on their commitment to improving cybersecurity, and encouraging international benchmarking and best practices.
+- Cybersecurity Readiness Index: The ITU’s Global Cybersecurity Index ranks countries based on their commitment to improving cybersecurity and encouraging international benchmarking and best practices.

 Other notable initiatives include the Budapest Convention on Cybercrime, which facilitates international cooperation in addressing cybercrime while promoting legal harmonization.
 These efforts help establish norms for state behavior in cyberspace, such as refraining from targeting civilian infrastructure during conflicts.